KatyaHeylen/ajax-pokedex/README.md

 I needed to make a Pokédex using this [API](https://pokeapi.co/).

 Objectives were to work with:
-- a typical AJAX flow: send asynchronous requests to a remote server and process the results;
+- a typical AJAX flow: send asynchronous requests to a remote server and process the results, fetching datas;
 - JSON (JavaScript Object Notation) format;
 - DOM manipulation: changing the DOM based on results of AJAX-requests.

 Basic functionality that was expected in Pokedex (read: core features):

 1 You can search a pokémon by name and by ID

-2. Of said pokémon you need to show:
+2. Of said pokémon was needed to show:
 - The ID-number
 - An image (sprite)
 - At least 4 "moves"